Ramallah: Palestinian costume

 Until the 1940s, traditional Palestinian costumes reflected a woman's economic and marital status and her town or district of origin, with knowledgeable observers discerning this information from the fabric, colours, cut, and embroidery motifs (or lack thereof) used in the apparel.

-Due to the difficulty of travel in the 19th century, villages in Palestine remained isolated.
+Villages in the Levant under Ottoman rule remained isolated due to the difficulty of travel in the 19th century.
 As a result, clothing and accessories became a statement of region.
 In Ramallah, the back panels of dresses often incorporated a palm tree motif embroidered in cross-stitch.
-Ramallah women were famous for their distinctive dress of white linen fabric embroidered with red silk thread.
-The headdress or smadeh worn in Ramallah was common throughout northern Palestine: a small roundish cap, padded and stiffened, with gold and silver coins set in a fringe with a long veil pinned to the back, sometimes of silk and sometimes embroidered.